csiro-hydroinformatics/wila/README.md

 make package
 ```

+## Documentation

+You can find some introductory sample [in the doc folder, Getting Started](./doc/GettingStarted.md)

 ## Unit tests

 The step above will also try and build the test application.
 To run the tests: